dncnmcdougall/ModelReducer/doc/api.md

 * Should return an error when there is a missing collection child.
 * Should return an error when there is an extra property.
 * Should return an error when the "key" property is out of sync.
-* Should return an error when the Model is not a collection.
-# *Model*: The model returned from the crerator.
+# *Model*: The model returned from the creator.
 Used to process state.
 ## *request*: Perform the named request using the given state and return the result.
 * Should call the correct parent action
 * Should call the correct child action
 * Should call the correct collection action
-# *Model*: The model returned from the crerator.
+# *Model*: The model returned from the creator.
 Used to process state.
 ## *reduce*: Perform the named action on the given state and return the new state.
 * Should pass the correct the correct parent action and return the same state
 * Should pass the correct the correct parent action and return the new state